If you prefer to always view the website in English, please click here.

 • Correct installation is essential for effectiveness.
 If the window is not fully covered or gaps remain, insulation will be incomplete.

-• They do not solve structural insulation problems such as air leaks, poorly sealed window frames or thermal bridges in walls, floors or ceilings.
-In these cases, thermal curtains act only as a complement.
+• They do not serve as a solution for structural insulation issues within the home (such as air leaks through seals, old windows with poorly sealed frames, thermal bridges in walls, floors or ceilings, etc.).
+In these instances, thermal curtains act purely as a complement.

-• Window replacement and insulation of walls, floors or ceilings will always be more effective.
+• Replacing windows and insulating walls, floors or ceilings will always be a more effective solution than relying on thermal curtains.
 Compared to these major upgrades, thermal curtains are less expensive but also offer more limited performance.

 Thermal curtains versus other insulation solutions